-1. Creation of the backbone advocacy (RIFPC in 2011) and governance structures (IFNPAC in 2012).

-2. Comprehensive food system assessments (2011 & 2016) to inform a statewide food system strategy.

-3. Gathering of resources to fund development and implementation.
+- 1. Creation of the backbone advocacy (RIFPC in 2011) and governance structures (IFNPAC in 2012). - 2.
+Comprehensive food system assessments (2011 & 2016) to inform a statewide food system strategy. - 3.
+Gathering of resources to fund development and implementation.

-2007 Nonprofit Farm Fresh RI establishes its Wintertime Market at AS220 and launches the Fresh Bucks program, allowing Supplemental Nutrition Assistance Program (SNAP) recipients to use their benefits to purchase fresh, local produce 2010 Farm Fresh RI launches its Market Mobile program, providing an aggregation and distribution channel from local farmers and producers to institutions.
-This initiative was made in partnership with RIDOH, DEM, and Narragansett Creamery 2011 Rhode Island Food Policy Council (RIFPC) founded by state agencies and community partners to serve as backbone network for RI food system stakeholders First state food system assessment completed Photo Credit - RIFPC Interagency Food and Nutrition Policy Advisory Council ( IFNPAC ) created by Rhode Island Gen. Laws § 21-36-1 , establishes a council of seven state agencies to identify and address regulatory and policy solutions towards a strong sustainable food economy and healthful nutrition practices The Local Agriculture and Seafood Act ( LASA ) of 2012 establishes a grant program within RIDEM's Division of Agriculture to support the growth and marketing of new and beginning farmers and fishers Photo Credit - RIFPC program within RIDEM's Division of Agriculture to support the growth and
+- Nonprofit Farm Fresh RI establishes its Wintertime Market at AS220 and launches the Fresh Bucks program, allowing Supplemental Nutrition Assistance Program (SNAP) recipients to use their benefits to purchase fresh, local produce - Farm Fresh RI launches its Market Mobile program, providing an aggregation and distribution channel from local farmers and producers to institutions.
+This initiative was made in partnership with RIDOH, DEM, and Narragansett Creamery - Rhode Island Food Policy Council (RIFPC) founded by state agencies and community partners to serve as backbone network for RI food system stakeholders - First state food system assessment completed - Interagency Food and Nutrition Policy Advisory Council (IFNPAC) created by Rhode Island Gen. Laws § 21-36-1, establishes a council of seven state agencies to identify and address regulatory and policy solutions towards a strong sustainable food economy and healthful nutrition practices - The Local Agriculture and Seafood Act (LASA) of 2012 establishes a grant program within RIDEM's Division of Agriculture to support the growth and marketing of new and beginning farmers and fishers

-2014 Nonprofit Hope &amp; Main establishes Rhode Island's first food business incubator to assist food &amp; beverage companies looking to launch their products.
-Construction of their new headquarters is completed in Warren and includes three commercial kitchens made possible by a \$2.9 million USDA Rural Development Community Facilities Loan 2016 The Director of Food Strategy, a new state government position established in the Governor's Office, is created.
-This new position supported the development and implementation of a statewide food strategy thanks to funding from philanthropic partners: The Henry P. Kendall Foundation, van Buren Foundation and the Rhode Island Foundation Release of "Update to the RI Food Assessment: 2011-2016 and Beyond," by the Rhode Island Food Policy Council, the Rhode Island Department of Environmental Management and the Rhode Island Foundation Food Waste Ban passes requiring large food waste generators to divert waste from landfill 2017 First statewide food strategy Relish Rhody released Authorization of IFNPAC to serve as a coordinating agency to drive outcomes toward the food strategy in partnership with the DFS Hunger Elimination Task Force launches to develop recommendations and actions to reduce food insecurity within the State First Annual Rhode Island Food System Summit, hosted by the University of Rhode Island (URI) Creation of the Rhode Island Emergency and Supplemental Food Site Map 2018 RIDOH launches the Rhode to End Hunger connecting RI restaurants and hospitality businesses with food pantries and kitchens across the state through a partnership with MEANS database Second Rhode Island Food System Summit held at URI Right to Farm law (RI Gen. Laws § 45-24-31) amended to allow agriculture in all zoning districts RIFPC publishes 5-year LASA Impact report showing positive impacts of the grant program for small and beginning farmer and fisher viability 2019 Third Rhode Island Food System Summit First Director of Food Strategy, Sue AnderBois, leaves position
+Nonprofit Hope & Main establishes Rhode Island's first food business incubator to assist food & beverage companies looking to launch their products.
+Construction of their new headquarters is completed in Warren and includes three commercial kitchens made possible by a \$2.9 million USDA Rural Development Community Facilities Loan

+- The Director of Food Strategy, a new state government position established in the Governor's Office, is created.
+This new position supported the development and implementation of a statewide food strategy thanks to funding from philanthropic partners: The Henry P. Kendall Foundation, van Buren Foundation and the Rhode Island Foundation - Release of "Update to the RI Food Assessment: 2011-2016 and Beyond," by the Rhode Island Food Policy Council, the Rhode Island Department of Environmental Management and the Rhode Island Foundation - Food Waste Ban passes requiring large food waste generators to divert waste from landfill

+- First statewide food strategy Relish Rhody released - Authorization of IFNPAC to serve as a coordinating agency to drive outcomes toward the food strategy in partnership with the DFS - Hunger Elimination Task Force launches to develop recommendations and actions to reduce food insecurity within the State - First Annual Rhode Island Food System Summit, hosted by the University of Rhode Island (URI) - Creation of the Rhode Island Emergency and Supplemental Food Site Map

+- RIDOH launches the Rhode to End Hunger connecting RI restaurants and hospitality businesses with food pantries and kitchens across the state through a partnership with MEANS database - Second Rhode Island Food System Summit held at URI - Right to Farm law (RI Gen. Laws § 45-24-31) amended to allow agriculture in all zoning districts - RIFPC publishes 5-year LASA Impact report showing positive impacts of the grant program for small and beginning farmer and fisher viability - Third Rhode Island Food System Summit - First Director of Food Strategy, Sue AnderBois, leaves position